-9 January 2023: 30% tuition fees due
+8 January 2024: 30% tuition fees due

-9 January 2023: 2nd instalment should be released from SFE/SFW
+8 January 2024: 2nd instalment should be released from Student Finance England/Student Finance Wales

-24 April 2023: 30% tuition fees due
+22 April 2024: 30% tuition fees due

-24 April 2023: 3rd instalment should be released from SFE/SFW
+22 April 2024: 3rd instalment should be released from Student Finance England/Student Finance Wales

-If you are expecting a Doctoral Loan: You will need to pay your deposit by 15th July 2022.
-If you are a UK Doctoral student who has applied successfully for a UK government Doctoral loan, evidence of successful application must be provided at enrolment.
+If you are expecting a Master's Loan:

+You will need to pay your deposit by 15th July 2023.
+If you are a UK Master's student who has applied successfully for a UK government Master's loan, and you intend to use the loan instalments towards your fees, you will need to provide evidence of this at enrolment.

 If all other enrolment tasks have been completed, except the payment of fees, and evidence has been provided, the School will confirm attendance with the relevant government funding body in order that the loan can be released.

-Once we have sent confirmation, the first instalment of your loan (SFE or SFW) should be transferred to your bank account within 3-5 working days.
+Once we have sent confirmation of registration, the first instalment of your loan (Student Finance England or Student Finance Wales) should be transferred to your bank account within 3-5 working days.
 Once you have received the first instalment of your loan, you will need to pay the fees due for Term 1.
 Students are responsible for paying their termly fees as soon as their loan is received.